 This supplement is not sold in stores like Walmart, CVS, Walmart, Costco, Walgreen's, or CVS.
 It can be purchased directly from Carnivora.com and it may also be available at other locations like Amazon.

 Carnivora vs. The Competition

 It should come as no surprise that when something gets popular, others will pop up with their own Venus flytrap supplements.
-There seems to be no research comparing the benefits of Carnivora to other Venus flytrap supplements.
-They may work the same or not.
-It would take research to know for sure.
+There are others out there.
+But there is no research comparing the benefits of Carnivora to other Venus flytrap supplements.

 Carnivora Pro & Con

 |Very good better business bureau rating||Limited clinical research|

 Research I'd Like To See

 1. Randomly give the supplement -or placebo – to 10 people before and after measuring concentrations of various white blood cells.
 Let's see if anything changes.

 2. Give the supplement or a placebo to 10 people with fibromyalgia and measure their pain levels before and after treatment.